ros2/ros1_bridge/README.md

 Then build just the ROS 1 bridge:

 ```
-src/ament/ament_tools/scripts/ament.py build --build-tests --symlink-install --only ros1_bridge --force-cmake-configure
+colcon build --build-tests --symlink-install --packages-select ros1_bridge --cmake-force-configure
 ```

-*Note:* If you are building on a memory constrained system you might want to limit the number of parallel jobs by passing e.g. `-j1`.
+*Note:* If you are building on a memory constrained system you might want to limit the number of parallel jobs by setting e.g. the environment variable `MAKEFLAGS=-j1`.

 ## Example 1: run the bridge and the example talker and listener